 Because you want to make sure you’re getting a tenant that 1) has the means to pay and 2) will take decent care of the home.
-They probably won’t treat it as well as you would, but there are lots of great tenants out there who won’t just destroy everything.
+They probably won’t treat it as well as you would, but many great tenants out there won’t just destroy everything.

 There are a few things you must include in the application process:

 - Steady employment

 - Application fee (to make up for the time you’re investing in screening them)

 All of these are done, so you get a better feel for the tenant.
 It’s also not a bad idea to go ahead and set limits for yourself.